 - a.
 Write down all they know, think they know, or have heard about the war in Vietnam.
 Students might need starting points for their brainstorm.
 The following questions can help guide student thinking and help make the task less overwhelming: - i.
 How long was the United States in Vietnam? - ii.
 Why was the United States in Vietnam? - iii.
-Who was the enemy that the United States was fighting? - iv.
+Who was the United States fighting? - iv.
 How did U.S. citizens feel about the war? - v.
 Who won? - b.
 After students complete "step a," using three different color markers, ask students to highlight the information that they feel certain about, the information that they have doubts about, and information that they don't know.

 - c.
 Final step: Ask students to articulate three questions they need to have answered in order for them to feel that they know basic information about the Vietnam War. - d.
 To better facilitate the small group work, assign students the following roles: facilitator/discussion leader; recorder; word finder (student who identifies words or terms that might be new, e.g., VC; Communists; guerillas); reporter (person who will share with large group). - 4.
 Tape completed small group work, the butcher paper, on the classroom walls. - 5.
-Have students, in their small groups, walk around the room and read each piece of butcher paper-a variation of what is commonly referred to as a "gallery walk."
+Have students, in their small groups, walk around the room and read each piece of - 12 The Most Dangerous Man in America: Daniel Ellsberg and the Pentagon Papers Teaching Guide © 2010 Zinn Education Project, Judith Ehrlich, and Rick Goldsmith butcher paper-a variation of what is commonly referred to as a "gallery walk."
 Assign each group a color of marker that hasn't yet been used.
 For instance, group one will have red markers, group two will have green, etc. Students can then write comments, answers to questions, reactions, or additional questions on their classmates' hanging work.
 Individual students should also have a piece of notebook paper and writing utensil so that they can write down comments and reflections.
 Ask students to look for: points of commonality; new information; statements they don't understand; new questions.